create3000/x_ite/docs/_posts/tutorials/building-shapes-out-of-points-lines-and-faces.md

 To build a face shape

-- Make a list of coordinates, using their indexes
+- Make a list of coordinates, using their indices
-- List coordinate indexes in the *coordIndex* field of the [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) node
+- List coordinate indices in the *coordIndex* field of the [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) node

-A triangle is drawn connecting sequences of coordinate indexes:
+A triangle is drawn connecting sequences of coordinate indices:

 - **-1** marks a break in the sequence
 - Each face is automatically closed, connecting the last index back to the first